 proxy_timeout

-The `proxy_timeout` directive sets the maximum timeout for connections in NGINX's Mail Core module.
+The `proxy_timeout` directive configures the timeout period for the SRT proxy connections in NGINX.

 Description